MRandl/sudoku/README.md

 download library deps.

 # license
-This is licensed under the Creative commons.
+This is licensed under the Creative commons zero license.
 See the LICENSE file.